LoraWAN advantages for the Internet of Things, also known as IoT, are discussed in this article.

 LoraWAN is designed for Internet of Things (IoT) uses.

 LoRa technology offers bi-directional communication, end-to-end security, mobility and localisation options.

-LoRa typically operates within license-free ISM (Industrial, Scientific, Medical) radio frequency bands located below 1 Gigahertz (GHz).
+Lora typically operates within license-free ISM (Industrial, Scientific, Medical) radio frequency bands located below 1 Gigahertz (GHz).

 Operating in the ISM frequency bands, allows anyone to build a LoraWAN network, without the cost of Ofcom (in the UK) spectrum operating licences.

-Lora technology provides very long-transmission range, compared with Wifi & Bluetooth etc, while using exceptionally low power consumption.
+Lora technology provides a very long-transmission range, compared with Wifi & Bluetooth etc, while using exceptionally low power consumption.

 There are of course IOT applications that are better suited to other wireless technologies, such as Wifi.